Levelling up.

 The intentions with the OE+ plenum.

-Additionally, it can work with MAF engine mapping when specifically calibrated for.
-This was especially critical to those registered in juridictions with such emissions requirements.
+It can work with MAF engine mapping when specifically calibrated for but most opt for AlphaN.
+MAF compatibility was especially critical to those registered in jurisdictions with such emissions requirements.
 If you do not, my recommendation is to go the AlphaN route immediately.

 I received and installed the pre-production unit in September.
 After much testing and final production adjustments, the first 25x units from the crowdfunding will now all have been delivered.